hzeller/timg/README.md

         --loops=<num> : Number of runs through a full cycle.
 Use -1 to mean 'forever'.
                         If not set, videos behave like --loop=1, animated images like --loop=-1 --frames=<num>: Only render first num frames.
-        -t<seconds>   : Hard stop after this time, no matter what --loops or --frames say.
+        -t<seconds>   : Stop after this time, no matter what --loops or --frames say.
 ```

 ### Examples